abelardojarab/emacs-config/.emacs.d/projectile/README.md

 This is the default.
-With this setting, once you have selected your project via Projectile's completion system (see below), you will remain in the completion system to select a file to visit.
+With this setting, once you have selected your project via Projectile's completion system (see below), you will remain in the completion system to select a file to visit. `projectile-find-file` is capable of retrieving files in all sub-projects under the project root, such as Git submodules.
+Currently, only Git is supported.
+Support for other VCS will be added in the future.

 ###### `projectile-find-file-dwim`